Counselling & Psychotherapy

 In our initial sessions, we will explore what brings you to therapy, reflect on how you hope to use the space, and consider whether we’re a good fit for working together.
 I aim to co-create a space that feels safe, respectful, open, and honest, where you feel seen and supported.

-In therapy, I can support you to:
+I can support you to:

 • Build self-awareness and body awareness